 (Note: Some clients have multiple treatment admissions during the fiscal year)

-From FY0506 to FY1819, adults aged 26-34 years (36%) accounted for the largest proportion of primary methamphetamine admissions followed by adults aged 35-44 years (25%), and was lowest among youth and elderly individuals (Figure 3).
+From FY1112 to FY2021, adults aged 26-34 years (38%) accounted for the largest proportion of primary methamphetamine admissions followed by adults aged 35-44 years (26%), and was lowest among youth and elderly individuals (Figure 3).

-Adults aged 26-34 years persisted in having the largest proportion of methamphetamine admissions from FY0506 to FY1819 with increasing numbers since FY1112 (Figure 4).
+Adults aged 26-34 years consistently accounted for the largest proportion of methamphetamine admissions from FY1112 to FY2021 (Figure 4).

-Latinxs accounted for over half (59%) of all primary methamphetamine admissions, followed by whites (29%), with a small proportion of blacks (6%) and other groups (Figure 7)
+Latinxs accounted for nearly two thirds (62%) of all primary methamphetamine admissions, followed by Whites (23%), with a small proportion among Black/African Americans (9%) and other groups (Figure 7)

-The proportion of methamphetamine admissions among Latinxs steadily increased from FY0506 to FY1819, while those for whites and blacks have consistently decreased (Figures 8).
+The proportion of methamphetamine admissions among Latinxs and Black/African Americans steadily increased from FY1112 to FY1920, while those for whites have consistently decreased (Figures 8).

 Route of Administration